Umang-Kaneria/Team-Notes-Manager/Backend/README.md

 # Team Notes Manager Backend

 This is the backend for the Team Notes Manager app.
-It uses Node.js, Express, PostgreSQL, and TypeORM for database operations.
+It uses Node.js, Express and PostgreSQL for database operations.

 ## Features
 - REST API for notes (CRUD)